 People will be filling up on dinner, anyway!
 You can offer small snacks at the bar, though.
-However, you will not want to skip appetizers if you plan to have a large break between the ceremony and dinner, where guests will be waiting on you (to take photos, change into a reception dress or bustle your gown, touch up your makeup, etc.) People get hungry, then hangry. ;)
+However, you will not want to skip appetizers if you plan to have a large break between the ceremony and dinner, where guests will be waiting on you (to take photos, change into a reception dress, bustle your gown, touch up your makeup, etc.) People get hungry, then hangry. ;)

 33. Choose less pricey flowers in your bouquet.

 Want to save money on your wedding flowers?
 Choose flowers that are in-season, less in-demand, and perhaps more “generic”.
-Roses are a beautiful alternative to peonies, which are in season for only a short window of time.
+Roses are a beautiful alternative to peonies, which are in season for only a short window of time, as one example.

 34. Have bridesmaids carry clutches instead of bouquets.

 Save money on your wedding bouquets by skipping bridesmaid flowers altogether!
 Instead, give bridesmaids clutches to carry which double as their bridal party gifts.
 These beauties are by Eclu.